allaboutapps/cra-template-aaa-typescript/README.md

 # `cra-template-aaa-typescript` [![npm version](https://badge.fury.io/js/cra-template-aaa-typescript.svg)](https://badge.fury.io/js/cra-template-aaa-typescript) [![Build and Test](https://github.com/allaboutapps/cra-template-aaa-typescript/actions/workflows/build-test.yaml/badge.svg)](https://github.com/allaboutapps/cra-template-aaa-typescript/actions)

-This is the aaa TypeScript template for [Create React App](https://github.com/facebook/create-react-app).
+This is the [all about apps](https://allaboutapps.at/) TypeScript template for [Create React App](https://github.com/facebook/create-react-app).

 To use this template, add `--template aaa-typescript` when creating a new app.